KyberNetwork/KyberWidget/README.md

 1. How can you use (setup, install) the widget to specify which token you will receive to which wallet, the payment amount,..etc.
 [Read more](#how-to-use-the-widget)
 2. How can you determine if a specific payment is pending, successful or failed (as the payment is failed to send, the payment is not sufficient or the payment is not in desired token).
 [Read more](#how-to-get-payment-status)

+## How to get payment status
+Vendor's backend server usually needs to monitor status of a payment in order to proceed to next step of an order (eg. sending confirmations to users, delivering the products, finalizing a deal...).
+With traditional payment gateways (Stripe, Paypal, Braintree...), vendors have to trust those gateways to send back the status, It is a bit different to KyberNetwork.

+With KyberNetwork, the payment is made on blockchain thus vendors don't have to trust or rely on any data that comes from KyberNetwork but from the Ethereum network.
+However, vendors have to implement and run their own monitoring logic to get payment status from the Ethereum network or use and run the [libs](TODO) that KyberNetwork and the community have made.

+### How to monitor the status

 ## How to use the widget
 All you have to do is to place a button with proper url to your website.